History of rail transport in Indonesia

-Most railway lines in Indonesia were constructed during the Dutch colonial rule.
-After independence in 1945, many lines were abandoned.
-The current national rail operator, PT Kereta Api Indonesia (Persero), was founded on 28 September 1945.
+Currently, the majority of railway lines in Indonesia were constructed and inherited from the Dutch colonial rule.
+Following Indonesia's Independence in 1945, many lines fell into disuse or abandoned, although some were reactivated in the following decades with more being planned to be reactivated in the foreseeable future.

+The current national rail operator, PT Kereta Api Indonesia (Persero), was founded on 28 September 1945, absorbing all of the previously established companies from the colonial era.